Shipping API Comparison 2026 — Pricing by Volume

 Pick RevAddress if you primarily ship USPS and want:

-- Direct USPS integration (no middleman markup)
+- Managed USPS-focused workflow coverage (no middleman markup)

 - Flat monthly pricing that doesn’t scale with volume